kobotoolbox/docs/source/pulling_data_into_powerbi.md

 # Pulling Data Into PowerBI
 **Last updated:** <a href="https://github.com/kobotoolbox/docs/blob/fa795c837113831e27d30295deb0ddbc83647144/source/pulling_data_into_powerbi.md" class="reference">26 Jul 2020</a>

-## KoBoToolbox
+## KoboToolbox

 First, you need to find the unique URL that allows you to access your project data via the API.
 If you already know how to find this, skip to the next section.

 1. The unique URL has the following structure: `https://[kobocat-URL]/api/v1/data/[unique-kc-ID]`.

-2. To find this URL, go to https://[kobocat-URL/api/v1/data/ and find the project in the list at the bottom, the. copy the value for 'url' (without the quotation marks).
+2. To find this URL, go to https://[kobocat-URL/api/v1/data/ and find the project in the list at the bottom, then copy the value for 'url' (without the quotation marks).
 For example:

     ![image](/images/pulling_data_into_powerbi/kobo_url.png)